-Theme Class number of times Description Inter-destination of second The purpose, history and content of the surveys are introduce.
+Theme Class number of times Description Introduction of survey 1 The purpose, history and content of the surveys are introduce.
 In addition, the survey Introduction of survey 1 applications and the advanced technology of the surveys are also introduced.
-Distance and an auton Distance and angular measurement, simple and fundamental surveys, are introduced.
+Distance and angular Distance and angular measurement, simple and fundamental surveys, are introduced.
 Distance and angular 3 The student will learn how to set the instrument properly, and the technique to measure measurement the angles using theodolite.
-Control curvoy 8 The survey plan for the control survey is introduced, and the practice of the traverse Control survey 0 survey, one of the most traditional control surveys, is conducted.
+Control autors 0 The survey plan for the control survey is introduced, and the practice of the traverse Control survey 8 survey, one of the most traditional control surveys, is conducted.
 Lavalina 3 The methodology of leveling and the adjustment of the errors are introduced, and the Leveling 3 practice is conducted.
 Plane survey and 4 The methodology of the plane survey and topographic survey is introduced.
 The topographic survey 4 features of the topographic map produced through the survey are explained.
 Theory of errors 2 The concept of the errors and the law of the error propagation are introduced.
 The concept of the least square method (LSM), popular approach to the processing of Least square method 3 the survey data, is introduced.
 The student will learn how to apply the LSM for the practical application through the exercise.
-Error adjustment 4 The methodology to adjust the errors in the traverse survey is introduced, and the Error adjustifient 4 student will learn how to obtain the most probable parameters through the exercise.
-Photogrammetry 2 The overview of photogrammetry is introduced, and the practice using the instrument is conducted.
-GPS survey 3 The theory of GPS and GPS survey are introduced, and the practice of GPS survey is 3 conducted.
-2
+Emon a division ant 4 The methodology to adjust the errors in the traverse survey is introduced, and the Error adjustment 4 student will learn how to obtain the most probable parameters through the exercise.
+Dh ata ananan atma 2 The overview of photogrammetry is introduced, and the practice using the instrument is Photogrammetry 2 conducted.
+CDC 2 The theory of GPS and GPS survey are introduced, and the practice of GPS survey is GPS survey 3 conducted.
+Evaluation of 1 The student will be evaluated for their understanding of the contents offered by the understanding 1 course.

-【Textbook】Chuji Mori, "Surveying 1: basic" (in Japanese)
+[Textbook] Chuji Mori, "Surveying 1: basic" (in Japanese)